ryancragun/ryancragun.github.io/_posts/2015-08-19-automate-publishing-in-the-aws-marketplace.md

 end
 {% endhighlight %} <p></p>

-In the example I used several but not all of the parameters that are available on the marketplace_image resource.
+In the example I used several but not of the `marketplace_image` resource's parameters.
 Feel free to change the values to reflect what you need.
 If you omit parameters, the resource and sub-resources will attempt to guess sane values but I'd recommend being as explicit as possible to ensure a consistent and repeatable build.